sanjaybh/aircode_api_shopping/docs/en/src/about/limits.md

 ### Instance Scaling {#functions-instance-scaling}

 - The minimum number of instances: **0**.
 When traffic drops, the instances number will be scaled down to 0.
-If you would like to keep resident instances, please email [support@aircode.io](mailto:support@aircode.io?subject=Get%20information%20on%20the%20Paid%20Upgrade%20Plan%20of%20AirCode) for help and the Paid Upgrade Plan
+If you wish to maintain a persistent instance, you will need to upgrade your account to the Team plan or higher.
+For more information, please refer to the [AirCode Pricing Page](https://aircode.io/pricing)
 - The maximum number of instances: **100**.
 That is, it will scale up to 100 instances when traffic rises

 ### Cold Start {#functions-cold-start}